gabopedrosa/gabopedrosa/README.md

 -  **FrontEnd:**  Angular, React.
 -  **Database:** Relational Database (SQL Server, PostgreSQL).

-<p>y merging my love for technology, I'm determined to take on challenges and work efficiently to deliver the best results for the projects I work with.</p>
+<p>By merging my love for technology, I'm determined to take on challenges and work efficiently to deliver the best results for the projects I work with.</p>

 ## ⭐️ Working now